 The Co-Optimus Co-Op Review of Guacamelee!
 2 is based on the PlayStation 4 version of the game.
 A code was provided by the developer for review purposes.

 The Co-Op Experience: Four player local, drop-in/drop-out co-op is supported throughout the campaign.
-Friends can jump in at any time to help out!
+Friends can jump in at any Four player local, drop-in/drop-out co-op is supported in the campaign once the first player reaches a certain part about 15 to 20 minutes into it.
+Friends can jump in at any time after that to help out!
 The difficulty of enemies will scale to keep things challenging as players drop in and out.

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.